williamagyapong/workshops/README.md

 # workshops
-For sharing materials and resources from workshops I presented at or organized.
+For sharing materials and resources from my workshops.